Available in Classic and VPC

 Zip transfer

-By clicking on the toggle button to turn on the function, you can specify the GZIP or BROTLI header in the Accept-Encoding to zip the content.
+By clicking on the toggle button to turn on the feature, you can specify the Gzip or Brotli header in the Accept-Encoding to zip the content.

 - Zip transfer support extension: css, js, json, xml, html, ttf, otf, woff, woff2, and eot